Health and Safety Sciences Division: Fire Technology

 How do I get into the academy?

-To be a candidate, you must be a high school graduate or have a GED, and you must be 18 years old on or before June 11, 2018.
+To be a candidate, you must be a high school graduate or have a GED, and you must be 18 years old before the program begins.

 Informational Meetings - Wildland Fire Academy